-- There are no minimum stay requirements, with the following exceptions: for 1) itineraries commencing in North America (including the Caribbean, Central America and Panama) and South America; or, 2) First or Business class itineraries commencing in the Middle East, travel on the last intercontinental sector must commence no earlier than 10 days after commencement of the first intercontinental sector.
+- There are no minimum stay requirements, with the following exception: itineraries commencing in North America (including the Caribbean, Central America and Panama) and South America, travel on the last intercontinental sector must commence no earlier than 10 days after commencement of the first intercontinental sector.

 - All remaining flights may be left open (i.e. without confirmed flight numbers and dates), as long as each flight is reserved prior to departure.
 Tickets can be booked or issued up to one hour before departure in some countries.
 Local service fees may apply.
 (Open-dated tickets are not available for online booking.)

 - All destinations you wish to travel to must be stated at time of purchase, before departure from country of origin.
 You must receive your ticket for your first international flight (and any preceding local flights) at least seven days prior to departure when your journey originates from the Americas.